polarwinkel/plotLine.js/README.md

 to plot a mathematical function.

-You cann also pass an JSON-Object with arguments as described below after the parameters, i.e.
+You can also pass a JSON-Object with arguments as described below after the parameters, i.e.

 `<script>quickFunk('x*x', -1, 1, {'color': 'red', 'samples':10});</script>`